Read the Spanish version:Cuando un amigo tiene un accidente con tu carro: Normas de responsabilidad civil con automóviles

 It should be noted that collision insurance is never a required coverage and if you are not carrying this type of insurance, you (or hopefully the friend that crashed your car) will be on the hook for repair costs.

 If your car is undriveable after the accident you may be looking at a rental for a few days (or even a month) which can get pricey.
 If you are carrying loss of use insurance on your policy it should cover the cost of a rental car while your vehicle is being repaired.
 However, if you do not have this coverage you will end up covering the rental car costs.

 Scenario No. 2: Your insured friend drives your car and causes an accident with a lot of damage.

 Let’s say the accident your friend causes results in serious bodily injury to others and property damage.
 Liability coverage consists of two parts: bodily injury liability and physical damage liability.
-The driver's policy covers the driver and all passengers in the vehicle for bodily injury.
-The car owner’s liability covers property damage caused by his or her car.
+Liability insurance follows a car first and driver second.
+That means the car owner’s policy covers the driver and all passengers in the other vehicle for bodily injury.
+The car owner’s liability also covers property damage caused by his or her car.
 Liability insurance also covers the cost of your legal fees in the event that you are sued.